jamesloper/lemontron/_bom/m5-shims.md

     note: M5x8xThick, 0.2mm thick
 kofi: true
 optional: false
+category: Hardware
 ---

+The OD can also be 9mm and still work.
 We only need two of these for the lead screw drive pulley.